A few years ago, my mother-in-law showed up at our house with a bag of seeds. They were meant for growing gourds.

 - Watering: Continuous water supply, water deeply once a week, at least 1 inch per week

-- Fertilizing: Side dress with balanced fertilizer or compost manure when vines start to bloom
+- Fertilizing: Side dress with a balanced fertilizer or compost manure when vines start to bloom

 - Harvest: After 100 to 180 days of planting depending on the variety, when stem and tendrils turn brown